gdd72582/AI-Lectures-and-Tutorials/README.md

 > Artificial Intelligence and Machine Learning Course (2025)

-This repository contains coursework and hands-on exercises completed during the 2025 Artificial Intelligence and Machine Learning lectures.
+This repository contains assignments and exercises completed during a 2025 undergraduate course on Artificial Intelligence and Machine Learning.

-Each assignment includes both theoretical analysis and corresponding implementation in Python using modern ML libraries such as PyTorch and Scikit-learn.
+Each task focuses on building a solid understanding of core ML concepts through both theory and implementation.
+Using libraries like PyTorch and Scikit-learn, topics range from basic classification to deep learning with CNNs.

-The assignments are categorized by topic and model type, covering fundamental to advanced topics including supervised learning, neural architectures (MLP, CNN), optimization techniques, and experimental comparisons of deep learning models.
+Assignments are organized by topic and model type, and include:
+- Data preprocessing and exploratory analysis
+- Model training and evaluation
+- Neural network architectures (MLP, CNN)
+- Comparative experiments and performance analysis

 ## Assignments